Login Sign in

 • Green/yellow or bloody vaginal discharge (in open pyometra)

-If your dog develops any of these signs, you should seek veterinary care as soon as possible.
+If your pet develops any of these dog uterus infection symptoms, seek veterinary care as soon as possible.

 Pyometra is a condition that affects intact, or unspayed, female dogs.
-It is most common in dogs over 7 years old, although younger dogs (including puppies) can also be affected.
-Some research suggests that use of reproductive drugs in breeding dogs may increase the risk of pyometra (as well as other health problems) due to the effects they have on the dog’s hormones and uterus.
+It is most common in dogs over 7 years old, although younger dogs (including puppies) can also experience it.
+Some research suggests that use of reproductive drugs in breeding dogs may increase the risk of pyometra, as well as other health problems (2).
+This is due to the effects they have on the dog’s hormones and uterus.

 Pyometra can affect any breed of dog.
 However, the condition may be more common in Bernese Mountain Dogs, Rottweilers, and Collies.
-Pyometra also appears to be slightly more common in dogs that have never been pregnant, but this trend does not hold true across all breeds.
+Pyometra also appears to be somewhat more common in dogs who have never been pregnant, but this trend does not hold true across all breeds.

 Most cases of pyometra occur one to three months after estrus (heat).
 There are a number of hormonally-influenced factors that contribute to this timing: